 Since 2009, DU has introduced more than two dozen new academic programs to prepare students for in-demand careers.
 The university also has introduced one of the nation’s first employment guarantees for its accounting, nursing, and network management and security degrees – promising students jobs within six months of graduation or they will receive free credits toward their master’s degree.

 “To sustain the level of investment and development that is taking place during Detroit’s resurgence, the city will need a strong partner in higher education whose goals are aligned and has the ability to produce the caliber of talent needed to lead in the fields of business, technology and healthcare,” she said.
 “We are committed to having a lasting impact in the city for generations to come.”

 Headed to Midtown

-Several locations for a campus in Midtown are under consideration, and an announcement will be made when a decision is finalized.
+Several locations for a campus in Detroitare under consideration, and an announcement will be made when a decision is finalized.

 “Whether or not we have our final campus in place, we will begin operations in Detroit this fall,” Pappas said.
 “We will begin with a limited number of degrees identified through market research as those providing the greatest opportunity for students and for employment upon graduation.
 We will expand into more of our business and technology degrees over time.”

 Classes for majors within the College of Health Professions, such as nursing, will remain based in Warren, primarily due to laboratory requirements.
 DU also plans to launch its College of Urban Education in Detroit.

 As a native of the city, Howze has spent her career focused on making a positive impact on Detroit.
 Prior to working with the mayor, she served in the Michigan House of Representatives, representing the 2nd District, located within Detroit.
 Before that, she founded and was principal speaker and trainer for Speaking Life Principles Inc., providing personal and professional development programs to organizations.
 Early career roles tapping into her financial and business acumen were with DTE Energy Company and Arthur Andersen LLP.